Stocks wobble as Wall Street heads for a mixed weekly finish

 Stocks wobbled in morning trading on Wall Street Friday and major indexes were on track for a mixed finish to a choppy week.

-Smaller-company stocks fell more than the broader market, signaling that investors were nervous about economic growth.
-The Russell 2000 fell 0.6%.
+Smaller-company stocks fell more than the broader market.
+The Russell 2000 fell 0.5%.

 Several big communications also rose and helped offset losses elsewhere in the market.
 Facebook parent Meta gained 1.8% and Netflix rose 1.1%.